Charleso19/LGIM_Interview_Assignment_3L/README.md

 # LGIM_Interview_Assignment_3L
-My submission of the technical assignment for the LGIM Graduate Software Engineer position
+My submission of the technical assignment for the LGIM Graduate Software Engineer position.

 ### How to run the code.
 The program is a command-line application and should be started via the Main class.
 One should cd to the bin directory via their terminal and type: